 Of these, both the silymarin and torbangun leaves showed promising (though potentially flawed) results, while the results from the shatavari studies were conflicting (one said it did nothing and the other suggested it worked).

 Other Possible Galactagogues

-There are a number of other plants and foods that people use as galactagogues, but they haven’t been studied.
+There are a number of other plants and foods people use as galactagogues, but they haven’t been studied.
 These include fennel, anise, alfalfa, goat’s rue, blessed thistle, oatmeal, and brewer’s yeast, among others.
 In other words, you can take this stuff if it makes you happy, but they haven’t been studied for efficacy.

 In fact, there are some very popular teas and bars that use a combination of these ingredients. *Note that many lactation “bars” have the same problem as most other bars in the world: they’re full of sugar.
 And sugar is the devil, in case you haven’t heard. 😉

-One thing that will not help boost your milk supply is beer.
+One thing that will not help boost your milk supply is… beer.
 Damn!

 Although some of the ingredients in beer are touted as galactagogic – namely barley, grains, hops, and yeast – the unfortunate reality is that alcohol, in any form, inhibits lactation by depressing milk production and impeding the let-down reflex, which is critical to nursing.
-Brit has written about the relationship between alcohol and nursing on her own blog, if you’re interested in learning more about this.
+Brit’s written about the relationship between alcohol and nursing on her own blog, if you’re interested in learning more about this.